TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-What this ssh `oneliner` is simply making the `service` that is running on port 8888 of the victim machine, start running on our port 8888 `(localhost)`.
+This `SSH` oneliner forwards the service running on port 8888 of the victim machine to our `local` port 8888

 Now we can visit `http://localhost:8888`: